useblocks/sphinx-needs/docs/directives/list2need.rst

       * Need example on level 1
       * (NEED-002) Another Need example on level 1 with a given ID
-        * Sub-Need on level 2
+        * Sub-Need on level 2 with status option set
         * Another Sub-Need on level 2.
 Where this sentence will be used as content, the first one as title.
           * Sub-Need on level 3.
 With some rst-syntax support for the **content** by :ref:`list2need`

 .. list2need::
    :types: req, spec, test